MUsurf/Gazebo_Sim_2022/README.md

 cd ~/catkin_ws

-Next, you can move all folders from the created Gazebo_Sim_2022 into the src folder if needed (attempt install witout moving files first, but I found it necessary to move them).
+Next, you you will have to move all folders from the created Gazebo_Sim_2022 into the src folder.

 Install the appropriate scipy/rosdep packages: